What are the filing fees for the different types of cases?

 A dispossessory action refers to eviction proceedings brought by a landlord against a tenant.
 The Magistrate Court has jurisdiction to hear landlord-tenant disputes which includes dispossessory proceedings.
 The dispossessory complaint is filed under oath by the owner (landlord), testifying to the unlawful possession of the owner’s property by a tenant.
 The relationship between the parties must be Landlord and Tenant.
 A writ of possession is issued to evict an occupant from the property.

 Once a tenant has been served with the Dispossessory Warrant, the tenant has seven (7) days from the date of service to file an answer with Magistrate Court.
 If the tenant does not file an answer, a writ of possession may be requested on the eighth (8th) day.
 If the tenant files an answer, a court date will be set and the parties will be mailed a Notice of Hearing to inform them of the date, time, and place of the hearing.
-If a writ of possession is issued, an eviction must be requested within thirty (30) days of the date of service or a new dispossessory warrant must be filed.
+If a writ of possession is issued following the hearing, an eviction must be requested within thirty (30) days of the date of service or a new dispossessory warrant must be filed.

 My tenant refuses to pay rent and refuses to move.
 May I put his possessions outside, turn off the utilities, and change the locks?